covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

 If you see the above log, you’re successfully running the entire block specimen producer workflow.
-The BSP-agent is reading messages from the redis streams topic, encoding, compressing, proving and uploading it to the gcp bucket in segments of multiple blocks at a time.
+The bsp-agent is reading messages from the redis streams topic, encoding, compressing, proving and uploading it to the storage bucket in segments of multiple blocks at a time.

 If however, that doesn’t happen and the agent fails and isn’t able to complete the workflow, fear not!
 It will atomically fail and the messages will be persisted in the stream where they were being read from!
 So when you restart correctly the same messages will be reprocessed till full success.